memfault/interrupt/_drafts/diving-into-jtag-part6.md

 ## Attack on JTAG

-The next thing to determine is the number of devices in the JTAG chain, because even if we have only one microcontroller connected to JTAG - the number of TAPs in the chain may be more than one.
+The next thing an attacker will determine is the number of devices in the JTAG chain, because even if we have only one microcontroller connected to JTAG - the number of TAPs in the chain may be more than one.
 Next we need to determine the lengths of the `IR` and `DR` registers, as well as the number of `DR` registers theoretically available.